mayankjha1806/Music-Player-System/README.md

 # Music-Player-System
-I have made this music player system by using Javascript and CSS.
+I have made this music player system by using html, Javascript and CSS.